 Beta is a statistical measure that compares the volatility of a stock against the volatility of the broader market, which is typically measured by a reference market index.
 Since the market is the benchmark, the market's beta is always 1.
 When a stock has a beta greater than 1, it means the stock is expected to increase by more than the market in up markets and decrease more than the market in down markets.
 Conversely, a stock with a beta lower than 1 is expected to rise less than the market when the market is moving up , but fall less than the market when the market is moving down.
 Despite being rare, a stock may have a negative beta, which means the stock moves opposite the general market trend.
-Yantai Tayho Advanced Materials Co., Ltd. shows a Beta of 1.57.
-This is higher than 1.
-The volatility of Yantai Tayho Advanced Materials Co., Ltd. according to this measure is higher than the market volatility.
+Yantai Tayho Advanced Materials Co., Ltd. shows a Beta of N/A. This is significantly lower than 1.
+The volatility of Yantai Tayho Advanced Materials Co., Ltd. according to this measure is significantly lower than the market volatility.

 Beta calculation details The calculation divides the covariance of the stock return with the market return by the variance of the market return thus: beta = cov(ri.rm) / var(rm) where stock return ri = (stock price at time w / stock price at time (w-1))-1 market return rm = (index at time w / index at time (w-1))-1 E(ri) = arithmetic mean of stock returns E(rm) = arithmetic mean of market returns covariance cov (ri,rm) = sum [ri-E(ri))*(rm-E(rm))]/count(ri-E(ri))*count(rm-E(rm)) variance var(rm) = sum[(rm-E(rm))^2]/count(rm-E(rm))^2